OrchardCMS/OrchardCore/src/docs/guides/install-localization-files/index.md

 ## Extracting the localization files

-The zip file that you downloaded need to be extracted in the `App_Data/Localization` folder of your Orchard Core CMS website.
+The zip file that you downloaded needs to be extracted in the `App_Data/Localization` folder of your Orchard Core CMS website.

 - Create a folder named `Localization` under `[your_site_root]/App_Data` where `your_site_root` is the location of your website.
 - Extract the file `fr.zip` in `App_Data/Localization`